lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/command-args.md

 > <i class="fa fa-info-circle"></i> **Tip:** It's good practice to actually break up different switches into different command handlers living in different files.
 Otherwise for many commands the `handle` method would get gigantic and overly complicated.
 This is similar to the way that MUSH softcode would use different attributes like &CMD-BBS-READ and &CMD-BBS-POST.
 Since we're just doing some simple tinkering here, we'll keep everything together for simplicity.

-## Adding an Argument
+## Try It! - Adding an Argument

 Now let's try using an argument.
-Change the code as shown and save it.
+Change the tinker handle method as shown and save it.

     def handle
       client.emit_ooc "#{cmd.args} little piggies!"